mxve/alterware-launcher/README.md

 > [!NOTE]
 > Windows 7 is no longer supported. [v0.6.12](https://github.com/mxve/alterware-launcher/releases/tag/v0.6.12) is the last version that will run on Windows 7.
 > To keep using it set `"skip_self_update": true` in the `alterware-launcher.json` config file.

+> [!IMPORTANT]
+> ### Information for server owners:
+> On Windows the launcher self-updates and restarts by spawning a new console.
+> For automated processes, use `--skip-launcher-update` and manually download the latest launcher from [here](https://github.com/mxve/alterware-launcher/releases/latest/download/alterware-launcher.exe).

 ---